julianperrott/WowClassicGrindBot/README.md

 ---
 ### **Talent requirements**

 If a given Talent `name` must be known by the player then you can use this requirement.

 Useful to determine when the given Talent is learned.
 Also can specify how many points have to be spent minimium with `rank`.

-It has the format `Talent:[name]:[rank]`.
+Formula: `Talent:[name]:[rank]`.
 The `name` only works with the English client name.

 e.g.